-Instead of the traditional division into age groups, one could divide players according to their skills and according to their height and body weight
+Instead of the traditional division into age groups, one could divide players according to their skills and according to their height and body weight.

-Modification of youth matches in such a way that physical strength doesn’t have such a big advantage and other aspects needed to play are developed at a high level
+Modification of youth matches in such a way that physical strength doesn’t have such a big advantage and other aspects needed to play are developed at a high level.

-Playing on small pitches and in a smaller format will foster the development of individual technical and tactical skills
+Playing on small pitches and in a smaller format will foster the development of individual technical and tactical skills.

 Some of the best players in the world, if not the very best, were players who in the physical sense matured late.
 Of course, we are talking about Diego Maradona and Lionel Messi.
 There are plenty of other great professional footballers whose physical abilities were not an asset in the early phase of maturity.
 Players such as Harry Kane, Jamie Vardy, Kevin De Bruyne, Phil Foden, Oxlade-Chamberlain, Frank Lampard, Steven Gerard, Edin Hazard, Toby Alderweireld were also not noted for their height or somatic physique during adolescence.

 In his excellent book (which I recommend to any coach working with talented athletes) "The Best – How Elite Athletes are made" Harry Kane says: “It’s hard to tell at that age what the player is going to turn into.
 I was small for my age.
 I was late maturing.
 So, look it is hard to call a player at such a young age”.
 I've never understood why a young player is discharged from the academy just because he isn't physically adequate – isn't yet adequate.

-I remember an under 11 category match in London, where the smallest player on the pitch made the best decisions, had impeccable technique and an excellent understanding of the game.
+I remember an under eleven category match in London, where the smallest player on the pitch made the best decisions, had impeccable technique and an excellent understanding of the game.
 His potential to learn was already at a good level.
 This was evidenced by the way the boy solved various situations on the pitch.
 Interestingly, even the coaches of the opposing team were of the same opinion.
-This young 11-year-old was on a so-called 6-week trial.
-Also during training, he showed amazing intelligence in solving problems encountered on the pitch.
+This young eleven-year-old was on a so-called six-week trial.
+Also, during training, he showed amazing intelligence in solving problems encountered on the pitch.
 Unfortunately, his fate had already long been sealed, regardless of the fact that he was one of the best in terms of intelligence on the pitch.
 His disadvantage was being too small and frail and for this reason he was not accepted into the academy – another example of how bias leads to coaches failing to recognize a good student.
 The examples of players mentioned earlier are irrefutable proof that late maturing players aren’t necessarily worse and certainly it doesn’t mean that they can’t become professional footballers.